History Files

 A Brief History of India: Indus Valley

 by Abhijit Rajadhyaksha, 29 January 2011.
-Updated 24 July 2019
+Updated 8 April 2026

 The Indus Valley culture, also known in India as the 'Sindhu Civilisation', prospered along the banks of the Indus (the River Sindhu).
 Another name by which it is also known is the Harappan civilisation, thanks to this site being the first location of discovery for any artefacts from this period (now in Pakistan).

-Historians have tried to provide a chronology for the Harappan period by dividing it into sections; Pre-Harappan (7000-3000 BC), Early Harappan (3000-2600 BC), Mature Harappan (2600-1900 BC), and Late Harappan (1900-1300 BC).
+Historians have tried to provide a chronology for the Harappan period by dividing it into sections: 'Pre-Harappan' (7000-3000 BC), 'Early Harappan' (3000-2600 BC), 'Mature Harappan' (2600-1900 BC), and 'Late Harappan' (1900-1300 BC).

-The Early Harappan period occupies the Bronze Age.
+The 'Early Harappan' period occupies the Bronze Age.
 It was first discovered and reported by a British East India Company army man by the name of Charles Masson in 1842.
-In 1922, Rakhaldas Bandopadhyay, an archaeologist who was connected to the ASI, excavated another city, that of Mohenjo-Daro in the vicinity of Harappa.
+Rakhaldas Bandopadhyay, an archaeologist who was connected to the ASI, excavated another city in 1922, that of Mohenjo-Daro in the vicinity of Harappa.

-Between 1922-1923, the explorers Sir John Marshall, Rai Bahadur Dayaram Sahni, and Madho Swarup Vats conducted digs at Harappa and unearthed a fairly sophisticated urban civilisation.
-Objects discovered in these towns included ornaments, personal grooming items such as cosmetics, combs, mirrors, and lipstick, plus utensils, tools, beads, statuettes, seals with animal figurines carved on them, toys, furniture, and weapons, all made using clay, terracotta, ceramics, bronze, or copper.
+Between 1922-1923 the explorers Sir John Marshall, Rai Bahadur Dayaram Sahni, and Madho Swarup Vats conducted digs at Harappa and unearthed a fairly sophisticated urban civilisation.
+Objects which were discovered in these towns included ornaments, personal grooming items such as cosmetics, combs, mirrors, and lipstick, plus utensils, tools, beads, statuettes, seals with animal figurines carved on them, toys, furniture, and weapons, all made using clay, terracotta, ceramics, bronze, or copper.

 The township was well planned with a grid-like structure which consisted of roads, lampposts every few metres, multi-storey brick houses, a drainage system, dustbins, granaries, tanks, public baths (such as the great bath discovered at Mohenjo-Daro which is 54.8 x 33 metres square), and a lot more.

-In due course many such excavations were made in and around the region including those at Chanhudaro in 1931, Sindh, Hyderabad, Jacobabad, and the Narmada Valley, leading to a great deal of information being amassed about this culture.
+In due course many such excavations were made in and around the region including those at Chanhudaro in 1931, Sindh, Hyderabad, Jacobabad, and the Narmada valley, leading to a great deal of information being amassed about this culture.
 Today, both Harappa and Mohenjo-Daro lie in the Punjab region of Pakistan.

 The civilisation had its own illegible script (pictorial) which remains undeciphered to this day.